Why CE marking?

 Can we be sure that a product affixed with the CE marking is safe?

-There is never a 100% guarantee that a product bearing the CE marking is safe.
+There is never a 100 per cent guarantee that a product bearing the CE marking is safe.
 However, with the adoption of Regulation 765/2008pdf and Decision 768/2008pdf, the obligations of the manufacturer are spelled out and it is clear that by affixing the CE marking to a product, the manufacturer assumes full responsibility for its compliance with all applicable requirements in EU legislation.

 It is the system behind the CE marking that ensures its proper functioning.
 The entire system, consisting of manufacturers, importers, distributors, notified bodies and market surveillance authorities, has been strengthened through the New Legislative Framework, which aims to further reduce burdens on trade while, at the same time ensuring a high level of safety and protection of other public interests.